jahaniam/orbslam3_docker/README.md

 # ORB_SLAM3 docker

-This docker is based on ros melodic ubuntu 18.
+This docker is based on ros noetic ubuntu 20.
+If you need melodic with ubuntu 18 checkout #8fde91d

 There are two versions available:
 - CPU based (Xorg Nouveau display)